6s096-iap24/6s096-iap24.github.io/_pages/home.md

 ### LECTURE
 - Starting from Monday, January 22: Lectures Tuesday through Thursday @ 10:30am - 12pm in 32.255 (note the updated enrollment)
 - Lectures are in-person and over Zoom, but will *not* be recorded, although lecture notes will be released.
-- Attendance and active participation is *highly encouraged* to facilitate an enriching learning environment for everyone
+- Attendance and active participation is *highly encouraged* to facilitate an enriching learning environment for everyone.
+- The schedule for lecture, as well as some of the notes, is provided in <a href="{{ site.baseurl }}/schedule">Schedule</a>.
+We expect that most, but not all, lectures will be scribed.
 ### OFFICE HOURS
 - See Piazza for details.